 - There are really cool other trees that are just massive in girth as well as height and small hiking trails as well.
 It’s a great photo opportunity and everyone is always willing to swap cameras or phones to take a picture of your whole family.

 It was kinda’ cold that day even though it was summertime so I would bring a light jacket with you as well as a few snacks and of course water for everyone.
 You can spend quite a bit of time there exploring.
 There is even a slice of a tree you can tough and get up close to that has hundreds of rings so the kids can see and read all about it.

-The top ended up being like a really long bridge and you could walk right across it and check out a huge tree up close, feeling the bark and getting a higher vantage point over the park too.
+The top ended up being like a really long bridge.
+You could walk right across it and check out a huge tree up close.
+Feeling the bark and getting a higher vantage point over the park was a great perk too.

-It is all made of rock and quite narrow going up, narrow at some points where only one person can pass at a time but once you reach the top you have an incredible view of Sequoia National Park and beyond.
+It is all made of rock and quite narrow going up.
+So narrow at some points where only one person can pass at a time.
+Once you reach the top though, you have an incredible view of Sequoia National Park and beyond.
 Probably on the top of our list of what to see in Sequoia National Park.

 We really wanted to go into Crystal Cave but when we went to make reservations for the next day they were already booked, so I recommend you making plans and paying for your time slot before leaving to make sure you get to do this.

 - Also make plans to visit Grizzly Falls while you’re there.
 We ran out of time so we didn’t make it this time.